|Nutritional Guidelines (per serving)|

 Heat up a wok or large frying pan for 1 minute (medium-high heat).
 Add oil and swirl around.

-If Not Adding Prawns or Tofu, Skip stepping 7.
+If not adding prawns or tofu, skip step 7.
 Add 1/2 the paste plus the prawns or tofu.
 Also, add 2 tablespoons white wine or cooking wine (or broth).

-Stir-fry for 1-2 minutes until shrimp are pink and plump, or tofu is warmed through and fragrant.
+Stir-fry for 1 to 2 minutes until shrimp are pink and plump, or tofu is warmed through and fragrant.
 (If wok or pan becomes dry, add another tablespoon or two of wine or broth.)
 Now clear a space in the center of the wok or pan.

 Break egg into wok or pan and quickly stir with a spatula until egg is cooked (like scrambled eggs).